 MAKE CAKE TOPS:

 - Place the oven racks in the middle and lower-middle positions.
-Preheat oven to 350 degrees F. Line two baking sheets with parchment paper or silicone baking mats.
+Preheat oven to 350 degrees F.

 - In a medium bowl, whisk together the flour, baking soda, baking powder, cinnamon, ginger, and salt.
-Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using electric hand beaters, add the butter and sugars and mix on medium speed until light and fluffy, about 1-2 minutes.
-Add the eggs & vanilla and mix on medium speed until combined, about 1 minute.

-- Dump in the dry ingredients and mix on low speed until just combined about 30 seconds.
-Fold in the carrots and shredded coconut.
+- Dump in the dry ingredients and mix at a low speed until combined for about 30 seconds.

 MAKE THE COCONUT CREAM CHEESE FROSTING:

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium bowl using electric hand beaters, beat the cream cheese and butter on medium speed until smooth and no lumps remain about 30-60 seconds.
-Add the sifted powdered sugar, salt, and coconut extract and mix on medium speed until just combined about 30-60 seconds.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a medium bowl using electric hand beaters, beat the cream cheese and butter on medium speed until smooth and no lumps remain for about 30-60 seconds.

 TO FINISH:

 - Add about 2 tablespoons of the frosting to the flip side of one of the cake tops.
-Gently press shredded coconut into the frosting and top with another cake top to create your whoopie pie.
-Sprinkle more coconut in the crevasse (optional).
-Repeat to make 11 more whoopie pies.

 Nutrition